deejay47/pferd/README.md

 * Every product can be added to cart from the item detail view (item/:itemId).
 * Every product category can be accesed and navigated (/category/:categoryId) from the dropdown menu in the navbar.
 * To add any product to the cart, it needs to be in stock (stock > 0).
-* The cart only appears when there are at leas 1 item on it.
+* The cart only appears when there are at least 1 item on it.
 * Cart page (/cart) provides support to delete one or all cart items and also to proceed to checkout.

 ### Checkout / Payment